Chart Color Schemes

 The labour market in Prahran - Windsor demonstrates typical performance when compared to similar areas across Australia

-Conversely, manufacturing shows lower representation at 3.2% compared to the regional average of 7.2%.
 Many residents commute elsewhere for work based on Census data.
-In the 12-month period ending June 2025, employment increased by 6.0%, while labour force grew by 7.1%, causing the unemployment rate to rise by 1.0 percentage points.
-Meanwhile, Greater Melbourne experienced employment growth of 3.5% and labour force growth of 4.0%, with a 0.5 percentage point rise in unemployment.
-As of Sep-25, state-level data shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Prahran-Windsor's employment mix suggests local growth of approximately 7.3% over five years and 14.6% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localised population projections.
+In the 12-month period ending June 2025, employment increased by 6.0%, labour force by 7.1%, raising the unemployment rate by 1.0 percentage points.
+By comparison, Greater Melbourne recorded employment growth of 3.5% and unemployment rising by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project a national expansion of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Prahran-Windsor's employment mix suggests local growth of approximately 7.3% over five years and 14.6% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment